Duaneart711/portable-bluetooth-speaker/README.md

 ## Overview

-Designed and built a portable battery-powered speaker by constructing a custom speaker driver and integrating audio electronics, power distribution circuitry, and a custom enclosure into a fully functional portable audio device.
+Designed and built a portable audio system by constructing a custom speaker driver and integrating audio electronics, power distribution circuitry, and a custom enclosure.

 ---